2021–22 Tainan TSG GhostHawks season

-The 2021–22 Tainan TSG GhostHawks season was the franchise's 1st season, its first season in the T1 League.
-The GhostHawks were coached by Wu Chih-Wei in his first year as their head coach, with Chien Wei-Cheng as their general manager.
+The 2021–22 Tainan TSG GhostHawks season was the franchise's first season, its first season in the T1 League.

+The GhostHawks were coached by Wu Chih-Wei in his first year as their head coach.
+On August 11, 2021, the Tainan team hired Chien Wei-Cheng as their general manager.
 On April 1, 2022, the GhostHawks named Wu Chih-Wei as their team director, and Liu Meng-Chu, the consultant of the Tainan TSG GhostHawks, as their interim head coach.